zktuong/ktplots/README.md

 {split.by}_{idents}
 ```

-so to set up a an example vector, it would be something like:
+so to set up an example vector, it would be something like:
 ```R
 annotation <- paste0(kidneyimmune$Experiment, '_', kidneyimmune$celltype)
 ```